Making cookies is something that most people who bake like to do, and it can be really fun to bake some and share them with your family.

 Understanding Cornstarch

 To better understand what cornstarch does, it makes sense to learn about what this ingredient is.

-This ingredient is actually extracted from corn.
+Let’s begin with the origin: cornstarch is extracted from corn.
 Specifically, it’s extracted from the endosperm of corn.
 What they wind up extracting looks like white powder and it doesn’t have much of a flavor.

 The fact that it doesn’t have a strong or noticeable flavor makes it very good for thickening various things.
 Commonly, people use cornstarch to thicken sauces, and it’s used to make gravy sometimes as well.